 Your credit score is a measure of your credit worthiness, or how likely you are to make timely payments and repay a loan.
 Credit card companies, auto lenders, mortgage lenders, insurance companies, utility companies and landlords may use your credit score to determine whether they will offer you credit, a loan, or even an apartment.
 Your credit score may also affect how much you will have to pay in upfront fees and interest.

 Generally, the higher your score, the more likely you are to receive a larger offer of credit or loan and the less you will have to pay for it.
-A higher score also may make you more likely to be able to land a job or lease an apartment.
+A higher score also may make you more likely to be able to lease an apartment.
 Having a lower score may mean that you have to make a larger down payment or pay more in interest over the life of a loan.

 Credit scores typically range from 300-850 and may be calculated with several categories in mind, such as: (1) your payment history, (2) how much you owe your creditors, (3) the length of your credit history, (4) the number of accounts you opened recently and recent inquiries on your report, and (5) the type of credit you use.
 This information—both positive and negative—is gathered from your credit report and compared to other borrowers with similar credit profiles.